tedkirkpatrick/474-14-1/sla.md

 What is the 99.9th percentile of this latency distribution?

 ## Part 2: SLA for Throughput

+__Added Mon, Feb 17:__ _This question does not include any of the assumptions from Part&mbsp;1.
+Answer it only using the assumptions given in this part.
+Each EC2 instance can only do one request at a time and every request requires only a single EC2 instance._

 Assume that your latency computations make you comfortable setting an SLA of 99% at 1400&nbsp;ms for all your requests.
 You have reserved